AlexVCS/100-days-of-code/log.md

 **Thoughts** Not a bad week, but next week I'm excited to push even more code ;)

 **Link(s) to work**: N/A (for now)

+### Day 64: January 4th, 2021

+**Today's Progress**: Had a call with friends who are working on the Mad Libzz game.
+We worked together and made key updates to a friends game and mine.
+Now we are storing input updates in state.
+Next step is to put the inputs into a story!

+**Thoughts** Coding with others and having multiple people offer ideas is awesome :)

+**Link(s) to work**: N/A (for now)